-For most foreigners, Cambodia seems to be a relatively stable country, hospitable to outside investment and welcoming.
-But beneath this outwardly acceptable face, longtime Prime Minister Hun Sen and his Cambodian People’s Party govern with absolute power and control all institutions that could challenge their authority.
+Cambodia is ruled by longtime Prime Minister Hun Sen and his Cambodian People’s Party.
+They govern with absolute power and control all institutions that could challenge their authority.
+Opposition political parties exist, giving the illusion of multiparty democracy, but elections have not been fair and the opposition no longer poses any threat to Hun Sen. The monarchy has survived but has little influence.
 The freedoms of expression, association, and assembly are severely curtailed.
 Human rights organizations are intimidated, and a draft law aims to bring them under the regime’s authority.
 The judiciary is controlled by the executive, and the flawed laws that exist are selectively enforced.
 Hundreds of murders and violent attacks against politicians, journalists, labor leaders, and others critical of Hun Sen and his party remain unsolved.

 Please choose from one of the options below to access this article: